cujojs/most/docs/api.md

 stream.delay(5): ------a-b-c-d->
 ```

-Delaying a stream shifts all the events by the same amount.
-It doesn't change the time *between* events.
+Delaying a stream timeshifts all the events by the same amount.
+Delaying doesn't change the time *between* events.

 *TODO: Example*